dimitri-nicolo/calico/_includes/v2.1/cnx-mgr-install.md

 1. Load the following manifest to Kubernetes to deploy dummy pods that will be used for Prometheus targeting.
-You should ensure that this manifest deploys one pod on each host running {{site.prodname}} that you wish to monitor, adjusting the annotations and tolerations as needed.
+You should ensure that this manifest deploys one pod on each host running {{site.tseeprodname}} that you wish to monitor, adjusting the annotations and tolerations as needed.

    ```